PAARKAVYB/Animal-Feeding-Phase-II/README.md

 ### STEP 6:
 Create a new DetectCollisions.cs script, then drag the scripts and add it to each animal prefab and pizza, then open it and check it.
 ### STEP 7:
-For all the animal prefabs and food in th inspector (below the  layer ) drop down the override option and choose apply all.
+For all the animal prefabs and food in the inspector (below the  layer ) drop down the override option and choose apply all.

 ## PROGRAM:
 ### SPAWN MANAGER